A Kentucky surviving spouse has rights under Kentucky law, including:

 $2,500 Can Be Withdrawn By The Surviving Spouse

 Additionally, a surviving spouse is permitted to withdraw $2,500 from the deceased spouse’s bank account before the court takes control of the money.
 See Kentucky Statute 391.030.

 A Surviving Spouse in Kentucky Can Elect To Take An Elective Share

 If the deceased spouse died testate (with a will), Kentucky law gives a surviving spouse the right to elect against the will to take an “elective share” in decedent’s estate.
-The surviving spouse’s elective share under Kentucky law is ½ of the deceased spouse’s probate estate, excluding real estate.
-For real estate, the surviving spouse is only entitled to a 1/3 elective share.
+The renunciation of the will provides statutory dower or curtesy rights, as follows:

 Property Subject to Elective Share

 In Kentucky, unlike many other states, the property subject to the elective share is the Decedent’s real estate and personalty in the probate estate.
 In other states, the elective share is often calculated using an augmented estate that includes assets held in trust or jointly with others.
 However, a decedent is not permitted to make gifts of real or personal property with the intent to defeat a surviving spouse’s claim to dower.

 Deadline for Election

 A surviving spouse in Kentucky has six months from the admission of the decedent’s will to probate to renounce the will and elect to take an elective share.
 This deadline can be extended for another six months if a petition is made to the court before the initial six month deadline runs.